adam-srut/QD-engine/README.md

 ```
 ---
 ### Eigenstates
 The spectral method for calculating eigenstates is implemented in `eigenstates.jl` script.
 The eigenstate is obtained as a Fourier transform of a moving wave packet at a given energy, as shown in the equation bellow.
-It is thus necessary to know the eigenenergies in advance and provide them as input.
+It is thus necessary to know the energies of the stationary states in advance and provide them as input.

 ```math
 \begin{equation}
     \psi(x,y,E_i) = \frac{1}{T}\int\limits_0^T \psi(x,y,t) \cdot e^{ it\frac{E_i}{\hbar} } \mathrm{d}t
 \end{equation}
 ```
 The temporal evolution of the wavefunction $\psi(x,y,t)$ will be read from `WF.nc` file.
-Note that the final eigenstates will not be normalized (every state will have a different normalization).
-The user has to provide a list of energies (in cm<sup>-1</sup>) at which the eigenstates will be calculated, the following section has to appear in the input file:
+The user has to provide a list of energies in cm<sup>-1</sup> ($E_i$) at which the eigenstates will be calculated, the following section has to appear in the input file:
 ```
 # Compute eigenstates using a spectral method (read only by eigenstates.jl)
 eigstates: